KrishanaMohan/Sunbase_Test_Project/README.md

 Clone the Repository Clone this repository to your local machine using the following HTTPS link: (only the backend part and for the frontend part open it in VS code and run on live server along with backend application) https://github.com/THE-KAYASTHA/SunbaseProject

+Copy SunbaseFrontend file in VS code and run it live and open all the other files for backend

 **Open in IntelliJ**